Born This Way (song): Critical reception

-"Born This Way" received generally positive reviews from music critics upon its release.
+"Born This Way" received acclaim from music critics upon its release.
 Michael Cragg from The Guardian called the song an "almost disco anthem", and said the chorus "crashes in with the weight of a discarded meat dress".
 He also felt that the "campness" of the music made the lyrics sound less serious than it is.
 Guthrie Graves-Fitzsimmons of The Washington Post stated that "Born This Way" was a "hymn for LGBT Christians".
 Rick Florino of Artistdirect gave the song five out of five stars and labeled it as "an immediate pop classic", complimenting the hook and the chorus.
 Alison Schwartz from People added that "the club-ready anthem, complete with a few a cappella chants and Italian lyrics, shows off Gaga's powerhouse vocal chords—and knack for powerful songwriting."
 Jem Aswad from Billboard responded positively to the anthemic nature of the song, and felt that it would become a staple song to be played on the radio and dancefloors in the following months.
 Nick Levine of Digital Spy gave the song five out of five stars, describing it as a "life-affirming equality anthem, a straight-up club pumper and a flat-out fantastic pop song."
 Writing for Slant Magazine, Sal Cinquemani understood that Gaga "has tapped into something truly special, maybe even important."
 He also complimented the song's underlying message of equality.
 Meghan Casserly of Forbes expected "Born This Way" to be the biggest gay anthem ever, since, according to her, it was written with that purpose in mind, and she also points out that it is "the next girl power song".
 Annie Yuan of The Hollywood Reporter labeled the song "a hodge-podge of other pop tunes."
 Kevin O'Donnell of Spin gave a mixed review, pointing out lyrical similarities to Michael Jackson's "Black or White" (1991).
 He added that seeing the hype surrounding the project, he expected Gaga to release a song "as epic and instantly classic as the Beatles' 'A Day in the Life' or Queen's 'Bohemian Rhapsody'.
 Imagine what she'd come up with if she'd spent more than ten minutes writing [the song]."